 “Writers are obviously at their most natural when they write in the first person.
 Writing is an intimate transaction between two people, conducted on paper, and it will go well to the extent that it retains its humanity.
 Therefore I urge people to write in the first person: to use ‘I’ and ‘me’ and ‘we’ and ‘us’.”

 It is, therefore, impossible to have voice in a piece of exposition if the humanity, the first person perspective, is removed.
-And, unlike in narrative writing, in expository writing we welcome the “real” voice of the author.
+Unlike in narrative writing, in expository writing we welcome the “real” voice of the author.
 It can be interesting, entertaining, and exciting to feel as though we know the writer, that this person is actually speaking to us.
-Think of Andy Rooney’s column.
-His personality permeates the written word, perfectly reflects the cadence, rhythm, and tone of the man himself.

 Often times, in exposition, it is the topic that influences the style and tone of the piece.
 The topic also determines the extent to which the author’s personality dominates.
-Take, for example, a piece of writing about the possible extinction of the great apes.
-This topic calls for a serious tone.
+For example, a piece of writing about the possible extinction of the great apes calls for a serious tone.
 A lighthearted or glib tone would appear at odds with the content of the piece.
 Does the author need to wear a scholarly or academic hat, a casual, playful hat, a serious or cautionary hat?
 Depending on the topic and purpose of the piece, the author’s voice needs to correspond consistently in word choice, tone, and style.

 Another aspect of voice in expository writing mirrors our voice in the real world.
-Anyone who has had to make their way in the world understands that we often alter our voices according to the intended audience.
-We might relay information to our children one way, to our spouse, a friend, our boss, the queen, another way.
-We use casual language with our friends, formal language with a dignitary.
+We often alter our voices according to the intended audience.
+We might relay information to our children one way and to our spouse, a friend, our boss, the queen, another way.
 In writing, authors identify their target audience and consistently address this audience in the tone and style they will likely respond to best.

 Let’s look at two examples of voice excerpted from a piece about kids learning to play the piano: